Jon’s story – a critical illness insurance claim

-I would never wish for anybody to hear they have cancer or a life changing or threatening disease, it is news that not only crushes the patient but their family.
-I am luckily, and cross fingers I will remain so, fit and well, that is the most important thing, I can grow old and cantankerous and can continue my divine right to embarrass and to learn more about my kids but now I can do this with the reassurance that I have the money to provide for their future all by paying a £80 odd monthly payment for critical life insurance.
+I would never wish for anybody to hear they have cancer or a life-changing or threatening disease.
+It is news that not only crushes the patient but their family.
+I am lucky, and cross fingers I will remain so, fit and well, that is the most important thing.
+I can grow old and cantankerous and can continue my divine right to embarrass and to learn more about my kids.
+Except, now I can do this with the reassurance that I have the money to provide for their future all by paying the £80 odd monthly payment for critical life insurance.
 The relief!

 Written by Jon Pearce – 09/10/15